mtorp/g-analytics/readme.md

 ### poolSize

-For high load applications it's good idea to reuse connections to Google Analytics server instead of creation new for each Hit/Event/etc.., so this option set maximium parallel connections to analytics servers.
+For high load applications it's a good idea to reuse connections to Google Analytics server instead of creation a new one for each Hit/Event/etc.., so this option set maximium parallel connections to analytics servers.

 ## Send info to google analytics